IkeAlmighty/yatescreative/public/grayowl.md

  - Coolbeans Coffee Kiosk
  - Yellowdog Coffee and Roastery

 *I have spent the most time (almost all 3 years) at Boxcar Coffee and Bikes.
-The Boxcar community has been so caring and welcoming to me, and so I’ve stuck with them.*
+The Boxcar community has been so caring and welcoming to me, but I need to move on to a place where I can grow more as a person.*

 ## **What is your scheduling availability?**
 *It depends on the hours offered.
 If I can make enough to pay my bills y’all can have me any time of the week.
 Otherwise, I will have to juggle Boxcar hours with Gray Owl.*